Canon T5 vs Leica CL

 Concerning the storage of imaging data, both the T5 and the CL write their files to SDXC cards.
 The CL supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the T5 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T5 and Leica CL (Typ 7323) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the CL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T5 does not offer wifi capability.
+In contrast, the T5 does not provide wifi capability.